Section 1. Commission on Continuing Legal Education.

 (c) To monitor developments in the operation of this Rule, and to design, promulgate for discussion, test, and recommend to this Court modifications to the Continuing Legal Education program in Tennessee as deemed appropriate by the Commission.
 In furtherance of this particular responsibility, the Commission may, with prior Court approval, from time to time, adopt by regulation, after notice and an opportunity to comment to the Bar and CLE providers in Tennessee, new accreditation standards, evaluation programs, and other similar programs for trial periods not to exceed 42 months in duration.

 1.03.
 All Commission members shall hold office for three (3) years and, until their successors are appointed, to staggered terms of office.

 1.04.
-Any Commission vacancy shall be filled by the Supreme Court to serve until the expiration of the term in which the vacancy occurred.
+Any Commission vacancy shall be filled by this Court to serve until the expiration of the term in which the vacancy occurred.
 All members shall be eligible for reappointment for no more than one additional term.

 1.05.
 Officers of the Commission shall consist of the Chairperson, Vice Chairperson, Secretary and Treasurer.
-The Chairperson shall be appointed by the Supreme Court.
+The Chairperson shall be appointed by this Court.
 Each of the other officers shall be elected by members of the Commission during their first meeting of each calendar year.

 1.07.
 A quorum of six (6) members shall be required for any Commission action.
 A majority of the members in attendance at any Commission meeting having a quorum, but no less than four (4) affirmative votes, shall be necessary to approve any action.